ArduPilot/ardupilot_wiki/copter/source/docs/autotune.rst

 Setup before flying in AutoTune mode
 ====================================
 #.
 Set up one flight mode switch position to be AltHold.
 #.
-Set an :ref:`Auxiliary Function Switch <channel-7-and-8-options>`
-   to AutoTune to allow you to turn the auto tuning on/off with the a switch.\ |AutoTuneCh7Switch|
+Set an RC channel :ref:`Auxiliary Function <common-auxiliary-functions>` switch or an :ref:`Auxiliary Function Switch <channel-7-and-8-options>` (prior to version 4.0) to AutoTune to allow you to turn the auto tuning on/off with the a switch.
 #.
 Remove the camera gimbal or any other parts of the frame that could wobble in flight
 #.
 Select which combination of axis (roll, pitch, yaw) you wish to tune using the :ref:`AUTOTUNE_AXES <AUTOTUNE_AXES>` parameter
 #.
 Set the autotune's aggressiveness using the :ref:`AUTOTUNE_AGGR <AUTOTUNE_AGGR>` parameter (0.1=agressive, 0.075=medium, 0.050=weak), normally start with the default 0.1.